-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amounts of contaminants in water provided by public water systems.
-The table below lists all of the drinking water contaminants that we detected during the calendar year (2022) of this report, unless noted otherwise.
-Although VEHOA's water was tested for many more contaminants, only those substances listed below were found in your water.
+To ensure that tap water is safe to drink, EPA prescribes regulations limiting the contaminants provided by public water systems.
+The table below lists all of the drinking water contaminants we detected during this report's calendar year.
+Although many more contaminants were tested, only those listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
-At low levels, these substances are generally not harmful in our drinking water.
-Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
-A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
-Unless otherwise noted, the data presented in this table is from testing done in the calendar year (2022) of the report.
+These substances are generally not harmful in our drinking water at low levels.
+Removing all contaminants would be extremely expensive and, in most cases, would not provide increased protection of public health.
+A few naturally occurring minerals may improve the taste of drinking water and have nutritional value at low levels.
+Unless otherwise noted, the data presented in this table is from testing done in 2023 for this report.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
-As such, some of our data, though representative, may be more than one year old.
-In this table you will find terms and abbreviations that might not be familiar to you.
-To help you better understand these terms, we have provided definitions in the following tables.
+As such, though representative, some of our data may be more than one year old.
+In this table, you will find terms and abbreviations that might not be familiar to you.
+To help you better understand these terms, we have provided the definitions below the table.

-Detect Ra nge Contaminants MCLG or MRDLG MCL, TT, or MRDL In Your Water Low High Sample Date Violation Typical Source Inorganic Contaminants Barium (ppm) 2 2 .0175 NA NA 2019 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Nitrate [measured as Nitrogen] (ppm) 10 10 1.76 NA NA 2022 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits
+Contaminants Inorganic Contamin MCLG or MRDLG ants MCL, TT, or MRDL Detect In Your Water nge High Sample Date Violation Typical Source Barium (ppm) 2 2 .0175 NA NA 2019 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits H 2 O Nitrate [measured as Nitrogen] (ppm) 10 10 2.21 NA NA 2023 No Leaching from septic tanks sewage; Runoff from fertilizer use; Erosion of natural deposits

-Contaminants Inorganic Contaminants MCLG AL Sample Date # Samples Exceeding AL Exceeds AL Typical Source Copper - action level at consumer taps (ppm) 1.3 1.3 .388 2022 0 of 10 No (0/10 of samples exceeded AL) Corrosion of household plumbing systems; Erosion of natural deposits Lead - action level at consumer taps (ppb) 0 15 0.00 2022 0 of 10 No (0/10 of samples exceeded AL) Corrosion of household plumbing systems; Erosion of natural deposits
+Contaminants Inorganic Contaminants MCLG AL Your Water Sample Date # Samples Exceeding AL Exceeds AL Typical Source Copper - action level at consumer taps (ppm) 1.3 1.3 .388 2022 0 of 10 No Corrosion of household plumbing systems; Erosion of natural deposits

-Unit Descriptions

-Term Definition

-ppm ppm: parts per million, or milligrams per liter (mg/L)

-ppb ppb: parts per billion, or micrograms per liter (g/L)

-NA NA: not applicable

-ND ND: Not detected

-NR NR: Monitoring not required, but recommended.
+Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (g/L) NA NA: not applicable ND ND: Not detected 5 NR NR: Monitoring not required, but recommended.